 Our mailboxes are filled with these.
 We anxiously wait for them.
-Say hi to client feedback!
+Say hi to clients' feedback!

 We must admit clients are not always wrong.
-True, the cat in this poster is anxiety-inducing, let's put a "lol cat" instead.
+True, the cat on this poster is anxiety-inducing, let's put a "lol cat" instead.

 More seriously; an excess of marketing, consensus, and politically correct were never behind a memorable project.

 Tournée du Chat noir (Black Cat on tour) is a poster from Swiss painter Théophile-Alexandre Steinlen painted in 1896 to promote the Parisian cabaret Le Chat noir (the Black Cat), created by Rodolphe Salis in Montmartre.
 No need to say that this music hall was the most famous of all amongst the bohemian and literari from Paris by the late 19th century.

 Rumor has it that in 1881, Rodolphe Salis is visiting a venue in the idea of opening his cabaret.
 Greeted by a stray cat, that is meowing on top of a street light, he decides to adopt the cat and to turn him into a mascot.
 Of course the cat was black... and the cabaret's name was all set!